California PC 470

 What Is a Forgery?

 Forgery is the crime of falsifying a document, parts of a document, or a signature with the intent to defraud another party.
-PC 470 specifies several ways that the crime of forgery can be committed.
+PC 470 outlines several ways to commit the crime of forgery.
 They include:

 Not only is it required that document falsification takes place, but for the forgery to be a crime, it is also required that the person who did it, has done so with “Intent to Defraud.”
 Someone has this intent if it can be proven that they tried to deceive another person in order to benefit financially and/or legally.